tranquilit/WAPT-Documentation/source/wapt-usage/role-separation/index.rst

 Generating the Certificate Authority (CA)
 +++++++++++++++++++++++++++++++++++++++++

-When installing WAPT, you are asked to create a pem / crt pair by checking the boxes :guilabel:`Certificate CA` and :guilabel:`Code Signing`.
+When installing WAPT, you are asked to create a :mimetype:`.pem` / :mimetype:`.crt` pair by checking the boxes :guilabel:`Certificate CA` and :guilabel:`Code Signing`.

 This crt/ pem pair will allow to sign WAPT packages and new certificates.